GitLabPHP/Client/UPGRADE.md

 * The `commitBuilds` method have been removed.
 Use `Gitlab\Api\Projects::pipelines` instead.
 * The `commits` method second and subsequent arguments have been replaced by a single associative array of query string parameters.
+* The `commitComments` method third and subsequent arguments have been replaced by a single associative array of query string parameters.

 ## `Gitlab\Model\Project` changes